sinfulbobcat/godot/CONTRIBUTING.md

 ## Communicating with developers

-The Godot Engine community has [many communication channels](https://godotengine.org/community), some used more for user-level discussions and support, others more for development discussions.
+The Meowdot Engine community has [many communication channels](https://godotengine.org/community), some used more for user-level discussions and support, others more for development discussions.